The Single Most Impactful B2B Market Research Project Every Company Should Do

 In the upper right-hand quadrant of the grid – or map – are attributes that are rated relatively high by customers and are important to them.
 We call these “Market Levers” because, more than other attributes, they are creating long-term positive satisfaction and loyalty.

 What is Your Performance Relative to Competition on Key Attributes?

-The “Competitive Position” graph below shows the difference in performance (or performance gaps) of a competitor versus your company.
+The “Competitive Position” graph below shows the difference in performance (or performance gaps) of a competitor verses your company.
 This analysis can be performed on multiple competitors.
-Attributes, where your company’s performance is behind the competitors, are represented with red bars, while blue bars indicate performance ahead of the competition.
+Attributes where your company’s performance is behind the competitors’ are represented with red bars, while blue bars indicate performance ahead of competition.

-The best salesperson for your organization is often a customer.
-Customer referrals and recommendations not only provide additional new customers but also serves to solidify current business.
+The best sales person for your organization is often a customer.
+Customer referrals and recommendations not only provide additional new customers, but also serves to solidify current business.
 Our data shows that there are only three or four single attributes that drive customers to recommend a company to a colleague.
-Performing ahead of the competition on the few attributes that drive customers’ recommendations can generate growth beyond your current customer base.
+Performing ahead of competition on the few attributes that drive customers’ recommendations can generate growth beyond your current customer base.
 Make sure your customers are recommending you, not your competitor.

 The Value of Customer Insight®

-Customer Insight® research provides specific actionable insight into the most critical areas of the customer relationship exploring four critical areas: performance on key attributes, the importance of each attribute, competitive position relative to specific deliverables, and customer advocacy.
+Customer Insight® research provides specific actionable insight into the most meaningful areas of the customer relationship by exploring four primary areas: performance on key attributes, the importance of each attribute, competitive position relative to specific deliverables, and customer advocacy.
 The results of this single B2B research project can be used to create a well-supported share gain strategy within your current customer base and to develop direct customer data to support numerous sales and marketing activities.
-A well-executed Customer Insight project delivers excellent value, especially if your organization is operating with a limited budget for market research.
+A well-executed Customer Insight delivers excellent value, especially if your organization is operating with a limited budget for market research.